Vjollcaa/blockchain-healthcare/README.md

-# Flask-Admin Dashboard Example
+# Electronic Health Record (EHR) with blockchain

-Basic dashboard app with Admin LTE template and Flask Admin, it has:
+Basic dashboard app with Admin LTE template and Flask Admin has:

 - User Registration
 - Login as general or admin user